 - Acquire the knowledge and skills needed to identify and solve healthcare organizational problems using a systematic decision making approach.

 - Demonstrate the skills needed to manage, develop, and motivate organizations to meet changing organizational needs in a healthcare environment.

 - Conduct a critical analysis of problems, research, solution alternatives, and the environment in the development and execution of a strategy as it relates to the healthcare enterprise.

 - Develop awareness of the policies, procedures, laws, and ethics of the diverse array of healthcare alternatives.

 - Apply business administration and management knowledge to the healthcare industry within the domains of management, organizational leadership, quantitative reasoning for business, accounting, applied business research, operations management, finance, marketing, and strategic planning and implementation.

 - Synthesize the value of personal and professional development, community service, and life-long learning.

 Students gain an increased understanding and awareness of the policies, laws, politics, problems, and issues facing the healthcare industry with an emphasis on the areas of quality assurance, risk management, managed care, insurance, healthcare laws and regulations, ethics, and other practices important to managing within a healthcare environment.

-This program is delivered 100% online with no required residencies, so it may be right for students who need a more flexible degree or who are unable to travel.
-With 8 required core courses for the degree, you can also select a minor area of specialization from a number of options including human resources, accounting and finance, criminal justice leadership, project management, and information technology.
+This program is delivered 100 percent online with no required residencies, so it may be right for students who need a more flexible degree or who are unable to travel.
+With eight required core courses for the degree, you can also select a minor area of specialization from a number of options including human resources, accounting and finance, criminal justice leadership, project management, and information technology.
 These extra skills endorsements highlight the knowledge and abilities that hiring managers are looking for.
-Colorado State University – Global Campus is regionally accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.
+CSU-Global is regionally accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.